fpdavis/Nibbler-Twisted-Tale/README.md

 ### Todo (in order of importance):

-* Changing Arena Size after first game doesn't work properly.
-* Improved graphics for pellets
-* Add character names for computer depending on dificulty settings
-* Read animations from a json file
+* Joystick support
+* Better mouse controls - The mouse is currently just a "suggestion" as to which direction to go for Nibbler.
+		Make it set a point for the Pathfinder algorythm.
+* Add Game Over screen with results
+* Maybe add a new type of Brainspawn to camp out around pellets
 * Read wave/level information in from json file
-* Fix edge bug where edges are too close in from the border
-* Add Game Over screen with results
-* Add graph weighting incentives for pellets in A*
 * Need to calculate closest target and best path with Wall Wrap
 * Grid creation for A* is inefficient, should be updated with tail update
 * Maze creates a copy of the Grid, want to create one grid and pass it in
+* Add graph weighting incentives for pellets in A*
 * Game Options
 	* Waves/Levels
 	* Dificulty level
 	* Add power ups from pellets
 		* Must be bitten multiple times to be eaten
 		* Random direction change
 		* Ability to pause movement
 		* Increase speed
 		* Slow speed
 		* Tail eating ability
 		* Infinite tail
 		* no-wrap
-	* Loose tail
 		* Erase ability - Need to better define this
 		* Jump ability
 		* Teleportation (Random/Directional?)
-	* Incorporate Benchmark into Messagelog
 * Enhance description
-* Better mouse controls - The mouse is currently just a "suggestion" as to which direction to go for Nibbler
-* Joystick support
+* Help Menu
+* Improved graphics for pellets
+* Add character names for computer depending on dificulty settings
+* Make the Nibbler more inteligent about pellet selection, weight distance to pellet along with type of pellet
+* Changing Arena Size after first game doesn't always work properly.
+Specifically when resiszing browser or going from small arena to medium/large.
+* Fix edge bug where edges are too close in from the border
 * Center the playfield - it is pretty good but could be better
 * Correct player and pellet size on resize
 * Implement sounds using Howler.js with sprites? https://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library?